AMF film eradicates mosquitoes

 • Heavy shaded areas and long grasses

-How to eliminate mosquito breeding grounds
+How to remove mosquito breeding grounds

-3. Have a running birdbath.
+1. A running birdbath.
 Instead of a still bird bath, make it a feature of your garden by adding some running water, subtle enough as to not scare the birds away!

-4. Eliminate debris and hiding spots on your property.
+2. Eliminate debris and hiding spots on your property.
 Regular garden maintenance and frequent cleaning of any rubbish or debris can help reduce any potential mosquito breeding sites.

-5. Take a close look at your garden.
+3. Take a close look at your garden.
 Garden ornaments, flowerpots, and even paving stones can collect water and become a breeding ground for mosquitoes.
 For potted plants, encourage good drainage.
 This will improve the health of your plants, while also preventing mosquitoes.
 For garden ornaments, look for hollow pieces with small drilled holes to allow water to drain away.

 by Aquatic Technologies